ashes999/jabal/README.md

 # Getting Started

+Clone this repository somewhere.

-Clone this repository.
-Then, add the following sample code to `main.py`:
+In a separate directory, add the following sample code to `main.py`:

 ```python
 from browser import console, window, document